Sith: Influences

 The dualistic relationship between these Sith and Jedi concepts of "purity" mirrors the philosophical and literary concept of "Apollonian and Dionysian": the Jedi are portrayed as embracing purity, reason, temperance, altruism and other humanistic virtues; the Sith, by contrast, embrace curiosity, emotion, conflict, power, instincts, unfettered self-interest and other hedonistic vices.
-However, whereas the classic Greek concept did not necessarily view the Apollonian and Dyonisian principles as opposed, Star Wars frames the Jedi and Sith as opponents in a dire moral struggle, with the Sith cast as corrupted villains apparently destined to defeat or self-destruction in the end.
-Although a path to temporary power, the Sith way inevitably leads to ruin.
+However, whereas the classic Greek concept did not necessarily view the Apollonian and Dionysian principles as opposed, Star Wars frames the Jedi and Sith as opponents in a dire moral struggle, with the Sith cast as corrupted villains apparently destined to defeat or self-destruction in the end.
+The Greek analogy also makes clear that the conflict between the Jedi and the Sith reflects the universe's eternal dichotomy between order (Apollonian) and chaos (Dionysian).
+Ironically, the Sith, and the Imperials generally, believe in an extreme social conservatism for sentient beings at large, enforcing order on society through brutal authoritarianism.
+However, the individual Sith soul is chaotic: a Sith is never at peace, wracked by jealousy and paranoia until he or she has achieved ultimate supremacy.

-Within the Star Wars narrative, the Jedi and Sith naturally have different self-understandings.
-In Sith rhetoric, the relationship between the philosophies of the Jedi and Sith closely mirrors Nietzsche's concept of master–slave morality.
-Sith value "master" virtues, such as pride and power, whereas the Jedi value altruistic "slave" virtues like kindness and empathy.
-The goal of the Sith is tangible greatness: the ability to shape and destroy the world according to one's will, alone.
-The goal of the Jedi is moral goodness: freedom from inner and outer turmoil and suffering.
+Within the Star Wars narrative, the Jedi and Sith naturally have differing understandings of the Force.
+In Sith rhetoric, the relationship between the philosophy of Jedi versus Sith closely mirrors German philosopher Friedrich Nietzsche's concept of master–slave morality; Sith value "master" virtues, such as pride and power, whereas the Jedi value altruistic "slave" virtues like kindness and compassion.

+The goal of the Sith is tangible greatness: the ability to shape or destroy a world according to one's will alone.
+The goal of the Jedi is moral goodness: freedom from inner turmoil and selfish desires.
 However, the Sith consider the Jedi's aspirations to be either hopeless or pathetic.
-To the Sith, greater power is the only authentic goal.
+To the Sith, achieving greater power, following one's passion, and freedom from inhibition are more authentic ways of expressing the Force.
+While the Jedi strive for a harmonious connection to the Force, the Sith seek a deeper understanding through conflict, as they believe the Force is defined by it.

 Development

-Originally, George Lucas conceived the Sith as a group that served the Emperor in the same way that the Schutzstaffel had served Adolf Hitler.
+Originally, George Lucas conceived the Sith as an army of fanatical soldiers that served the Emperor in the same way that the Schutzstaffel had served Adolf Hitler.
 In developing the history for The Empire Strikes Back, Lucas condensed this into one character in the form of Darth Vader.